asc-ac-at/sam/README.md

 This repo contains some programs used to generate the containerized build environments used by the software and modules working group at the ASC Research Center.
-The sam working group uses EESSI[^1] as a base for the software stack that is provided on the ASC cluster.
+The sam working group uses EESSI[^1] as a base for the software stack that is provided on the ASC clusters.

 # sami